SFDO-Tooling/CumulusCI/docs/cheat_sheet.md

 ```

 This asks CumulusCI to run all flows and tasks against the named org
 unless otherwise specified.
-You don\'t have to specify a default org.
+You don't have to specify a default org.
 You can always direct CumulusCI to use a specific org with the `--org`
 option when you run a flow or a task.